Ceasar/Encyclopedia/src/literature/reicher_1969.rst

 .. [*]
     Another possible explanation for this is that letters are forgotten more quickly than words while in |VIS|_.
-The experimenters attempted to mitigate this possiblity by having the |E| inform half of the subjects of the `response alternatives`_ before the trial, but this was not successful, as informed |Ss| performed worse.
+The experimenters attempted to mitigate this possiblity by having the experimenter inform half of the subjects of the `response alternatives`_ before the trial, but this was not successful, as informed |Ss| performed worse.
 It's unclear why informing subjects reduced performance.
 Under different conditions, the opposite result was found in other studies.

 .. [#]
-    This was suggested by an experiment in which a `visual masking field`_, assumed to erase |VIS|_, followed the stimulus display after various intervals.
+    This was suggested by an |E| in which a `visual masking field`_, assumed to erase |VIS|_, followed the stimulus display after various intervals.
 The function relating time between between the stimulus and the masking field to the number of letters correctly reported had a slope of 10 msec per letter correctly reported.

 .. [#]
     Although |Ss| performed better on one position of a `tachistoscope`_, all of